-The Instant 2D tool is on by default.
+Make sure that the Instant 2D tool is on.
 Select the 125° dimension.

 Click and hold the round ball handle at the tip of the arrow.

 The value of the dimension, and the geometry, changes dynamically as the handle is dragged.